jongpie/NebulaLogger/docs/apex/Logger-Engine/LoggerEngineDataSelector.md

 **Type**

-User
+Schema.User

 **Description**

-The cached `User` record for the current user
+The cached `Schema.User` record for the current user

 #### `getInstance()` → `LoggerEngineDataSelector`